shippingfandom/Wyvern/README.md

 print(a + cast<number>(b)); // Perfectly fine though!
 print(a + b.val);           // Or even this (0.0 )
 ```
-**MiniScript** would allow you to run the equivalent code and if it was a more complex program, you probably wouldn't notice the error until the runtime has taken place! 😥
+**MiniScript** would allow you to run the equivalent code, and if it was a more complex program, you probably wouldn't notice the error until the runtime has taken place! 😥

 ### Object-oriented programming
 Implement complex logic in a form of contracts, classes and objects 📃